hampelm/facts/README.md

 * A Twilio account
 * A Postgres database

 You'll need to set environment variables with details for those services.
-You can use `setenv.sh` has a handy example (and run `source setenv.sh` to use them).
+You can use the example `setenv.sh` in the repo (obviously, use your own environment variables and run `source setenv.sh`).

 Make sure to set your phone number, too!
-That way, when people text back at your cat facts app, you can seamleslly (and anonymously!) reply to them.
+That way, when people text back at your cat facts app, you can seamlessly (and anonymously!) reply to them.

 Then, install with these commands: